GemmaButcher-dev/itscool-ms3/TESTING.md

 ![screenshot](documents/readme/favourite_accordion.png)

+✅  Contribute School-Specific Slang:
+    As a student, I want to contribute slang that’s specific to my age, school type or region, so I can share it with other students who may find it relevant or interesting.<br>

+  ItScool provides:<br>
+    * A add slang page where users can add slang words that, pending approval, will be added to the dictionary allowing users to contribute, making the concept user centric.
+This can be seen [here](documents/readme/add_slang.png).<br>

 ✅  See Slang Organized Alphabetically:
-    As a student, I want to see slang words organized by their first letter, so I can easily find terms that I hear frequently.
+    As a student, I want to see slang words organized by their first letter, so I can easily find terms that I hear frequently.<br>

   ItScool provides:<br>
       * A bootstrap accordion where students can browse slang words and their corresponding terminology grouped by the letter they begin with.
 This can be seen [here](documents/readme/accordion.png).<br>